 Fintechs not only need to manage this but also send a message to the public about their safety if they want to overcome the challenges of cyber threats.

 A significant chunk of India’s population still lives in rural areas where they don’t have access to proper banking facilities.

 This section of the population is more used to informal systems and will find it difficult to embrace fintech services, posing a significant challenge.

 The onset of a recession in 2023 has been predicted by many.
 The recession is meant to hit businesses worldwide, regardless of which industry they cater to.

 Fintech firms fall under this category as well, they are bound to face the adverse effects of the recession in 2023 and that may slow down growth.

 Of all the fintech firms in India driving the growth of the sector, there is one that has had a significant impact on the b2b payments ecosystem - Volopay.

 Volopay is an automated expense management system that has transformed how businesses process payments and handle company expenditures.

 It has created a comprehensive spend management platform that can automate and manage all the accounts payable needs of a company.

-Volopay even comes with highly advanced corporate cards.
-These cards come with credit facilities as well, making Volopay the complete business expense management package.
+Volopay even comes with highly advanced corporate cards, making Volopay the complete business expense management package.